awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 # Tutorial: Create an Amazon VPC for Use with an Amazon RDS DB Instance<a name="CHAP_Tutorials.WebServerDB.CreateVPC"></a>

-A common scenario includes an Amazon RDS DB instance in an Amazon VPC, that shares data with a Web server that is running in the same VPC\.
+A common scenario includes an Amazon RDS DB instance in an Amazon VPC, that shares data with a web server that is running in the same VPC\.
 In this tutorial you create the VPC for this scenario\.

 The following diagram shows this scenario\.
 For information about other scenarios, see [Scenarios for Accessing a DB Instance in a VPC](USER_VPC.Scenarios.md)\.